eusebiedev/SillysFactory.Solution/README.md

 1. Open your shell of choice (e.g., Terminal or GitBash) and run these commands in order:
 2. Clone this repository by running $ `git clone https://github.com/user/examplerepo.git` (replace url with link copied from github)
-3. Navigate to the root directory call `EauClairesSalon.Solution`, Create a `.gitignore` file with $ `touch .gitignore`, copy/paste this into the .gitignore file:
+3. Navigate to the root directory call `SillysFactory.Solution`, Create a `.gitignore` file with $ `touch .gitignore`, copy/paste this into the .gitignore file:
 ```
 obj
 bin